 1. McGill University

-McGill University is a renowned center for tertiary education situated in the city of Montreal.
-It was originally founded as the University of McGill College through a royal charter issued by King George IV in 1821.
-Over its three centuries, the university has come to be known as the hub of innovation in both Quebec and Canada.
-Namely, the Nobel laureate Ernest Rutherford conducted some of his most valuable research at the university.
-McGill University has been home to many other prominent scholars in both natural and social sciences.
+McGill University is a well-known university situated in the city of Montreal.
+It was founded as McGill College through a royal charter granted by King George IV in 1821.
+Over more than two centuries, the university has become known for research and innovation in Quebec and Canada.
+Nobel laureate Ernest Rutherford carried out major research on radioactivity at McGill, where he served as Macdonald Professor of Physics from 1898 to 1907.

 2. Universite de Montreal